tomcam/least-github-pages/docs/README.md

 * Give the repository a name.
 Normally it's best to use lowercase letters, numbers.
 Instead of spaces and hyphen characters (the minus sign, or `-`) instead.
 It will be used as a filename, and it will be given prominence in Web searches.

-## TODO: Mention no README or license required

 * Leave **Public** checked, then choose **Create repository**.
 Feel free to add a descripion if you wish.

 ## Create a file named /docs/README.md